jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 | Professor Ray Trygstad who gave me my first real IT job and showed me the wonders of Perl.
 | Illinois Institute of Technology who has entrusted me with much.
 | My wife and kids who supported me always.
+| Sean Hughes-Durkin who inspiried me to write this book based on his quote above.